Recipient(s) will receive an email with a link to 'Obesity' and will have access to the topic for 7 days.

 (Optional message may have a maximum of 1000 characters.)

-Excess adipose tissue, typically quantified in adults by body mass index (BMI), ([kg] / [m2]), ≥30 kg/m2.
+A serious, progressive, and chronic disease characterized by excess adipose tissue, typically quantified in adults by body mass index (BMI) ([kg] / [m2]), ≥30 kg/m2

 Obesity is associated with negative health outcomes.
 Abdominal obesity increases the risk of morbidity and mortality.

 Aging is associated with changes in body composition including sarcopenia, decreased bone mineral density, and accumulation of visceral fat.

 42% of U.S. adults classify as obese, and 68.5% classify as overweight or obese (1).

 17% of children and adolescents (2-19 years old) in the U.S. are obese and 32% classify as overweight or obese.

 The USPSTF (United States Preventive Services Task Force) recommends screening for obesity in children and adolescents ≥6 years old and refer them to comprehensive, intensive behavioral interventions (grade B recommendation).